All photos by Robert Zimmerman unless otherwise noted.

 The work of Alberto Burri has been an especially important and moving historical model for me.
 Burri served as a doctor in the Italian army during the Second World War and spent several years in a POW camp in Texas.
 In his work I see a visceral representation of his experience of war—the broken bodies he had to repair and the shattered landscape of his native Italy.

 Tarps, the primary element in my new work, have a very specific resonance for me.
 They are the international signifier of ‘nothing good happened here.’
-You see tarps after natural disasters, in refugee camps, and wherever people are too poor to fix homes or cars.
+You see tarps after natural disasters, in refugee camps, and wherever people don’t have the resources to fix homes or cars.
 Because it’s really important to me to work with subjects that I have an experience of, I’ve focused on news images from First Nations reserves in Canada.
-The stories they come from hit the headlines every few years.
-Like the stories about lead contamination in Flint, Michigan, that flooded news in the U.S. a few years ago, they are reported as if they’re exceptional when they’re actually just the tip of an Antarctic-sized iceberg of malignant systemic racism and its resulting neglect.
+They hit the headlines every few years.
+Like the stories about lead contamination in Flint, Michigan, that flooded news in the U.S. a few years ago, they are reported as if they’re exceptional when they’re actually just the tip of an Antarctic-sized iceberg of malignant systemic racism.

-Look at enough of these images and an aesthetic of neglect begins to emerge from the grinding repetition of form and materials.
+Look at enough of these images and what emerges is the grinding repetition of form and materials.
 It is an aesthetic that transcends place—although I happen to focus on Canada, it could be blue tarps in Puerto Rico.
 During my residency, a group came to visit my studio and a woman stayed after to tell me that she’d worked in a refugee camp in Africa.
 And she said, “Yes, that’s what it looks like.”